English

 At Greca Travel, you can find Mykonos travel packages at the best price and modify them to suit you!
 Take a look at our complete guide to Mykonos.

-For its part, Mykonos is also noted for its night life.
-And the island houses several of the best bars, clubs and discos in Greece around its coast.
-These are: Cavo Paradiso, Jackie O, Babylon, Astra, Scorpios, Kalua Beach Bar, Pasaji, SantAnna, Katerina’s, Galleraki, among others.
+For its part, Mykonos is also noted for nightlife and the island houses several of the best bars, clubs, and discos in Greece around its coast.
+These are Cavo Paradiso, Jackie O, Babylon, Astra, Scorpios, Kalua Beach Bar, Pasaji, SantAnna, Katerina’and s, and Galleraki, among others.

 From the museum, turn right onto Polykandrioti and you will reach the central part of the port.
 There, the best time is sunset, when the islanders stroll along the boardwalk to meet friends and go to its many cafes.
 The bust of Mando Mavroyennis, the heroine of the island, stands on a pedestal in the Plaza Mayor.